The Toronto Maple Leafs chose Czech Defenseman Tomas Kaberle in the Eighth Round of the 1996 NHL Draft, and it turned out to be a steal.

 In the 1920s, while he was playing for the Ottawa Senators, Francis Michael "King" Clancy was one of the top Defenseman in professional hockey.
 While he likely lost most of the fights he was in, the 150-pounder was afraid of nobody.
 Clancy led the Sens to two Stanley Cups, but Ottawa made a colossal error, as they traded him to the Toronto Maple Leafs before the 1930/31 Season.

 The transaction became known in circles as the "best deal in hockey," and Clancy’s already stellar game had a bigger platform.
 Clancy led Toronto to a Stanley Cup win in 1932, and he would be named a post-season All-Star four times as a Maple Leaf.
-Clancy brought leadership and identity to Toronto, and he would also be known for his charitable work off the ice.
+Clancy brought leadership and identity to Toronto and was also known for his charitable work off the ice.

 Clancy retired in 1936, and he would forever be associated with Toronto, later serving as their Coach, then General Manager, and multiple capacities in between.
 The NHL would later name an annual award given to the NHL player who demonstrates leadership qualities on and off the ice and who has made exceptional humanitarian contributions in the community.